Ellerhold/fs2es-indexer/README.md

 handle to it.
 Ive refrained from deleting them on creation, because the SMBD process is still writing to it.

+Each files added to "auto_delete_files" will automatically excluded from indexing too.

 This is currently only supported on the FanotifyChangesWatcher.
 Support for the AuditLogChangesWatcher may be added later.

+Second caveat: only files are supported currently.

 ## Advanced: How does the daemon mode work?